HOUSEPLANTS | PLANT CARE TIPS

 Welcome to the mind of a bonafide “plant mom.”
 I love and adore my houseplants as if they were they were my children!
 It’s so rewarding to nurture them and watch them grow.
 I care for my plant babies as best I can, and in return, they offer their beauty, purify the air in my home, and bring life to my space.
 In my post “The Only Houseplant You’ll Ever Need,” I share a suggestion for one of my favorite, most versatile houseplants.
 Since then, my plant family has grown quite a bit, and so have my plant care strategies.
-As always, when something works well for me, I’m eager to share with all of you.
+As always, when something works well for me, I’m eager to share it with you.
 Keep reading to find out my 12 tips for happy houseplants!

 This advice is very important especially to new plant-parents; be realistic.
 If you only have a small amount of space, don’t start with giant Fiddle Leaf Fig. If your room doesn’t get much light, choose a shade-loving plant, rather than one that requires a lot of sunshine.
 If you’re new to the plant game, look for easy to care for plants, such as Pothos to get you started.
 In short, be honest with yourself about the amount of space you have for your plants, the light levels of your home, and which plants you are comfortable caring for.

 (Disclosure: This post contains affiliate links.
 If you choose to purchase anything through them, there is no extra cost to you.
 I simply make a small commission from the sale which allows me to keep my blog up and running.
 Thank you for supporting Joi-Knows-How.com.)